FixelAlgorithmsTeam/fixel/_posts/2018-07-30-luminosity-mask-002.md

 ![](https://i.imgur.com/DFBCk5C.png){:class="center-img"}

-The synthetic image a bove is a perfect Grayscale Gradient of 8 Bit Image created programmatically.
+The synthetic image above is a perfect Grayscale Gradient of 8 Bit Image created programmatically.
 It contains all values {0, 1, 2, ..., 254, 255}.
 The red box contains the line which will be processed as one dimensional function.
 This will assist us analyze what happens exactly on every single Photoshop operation done since all operations are Pixel Wise.

 We will also use a "Real World" image to display results.
 We'll use the same image from previous post.